hopezh/oatLazyVim/README.md

-# 💤 OatLazyVim
+# 💤 Oat.LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+A starter template based on [LazyVim](https://github.com/LazyVim/LazyVim).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Refer to the [lazyvim documentation](https://lazyvim.github.io/installation) to get started.

 Modified and customized by oatcracker.